joel-sparc/myHealth/android/README.md

 Set the Android target platform by going to Window -> Preferences -> Android

-Be sure to *click the apply button* and then click ok

 ![Screen Shot](./setTarget.png "Set the target platform")

+Be sure to **click the apply button** and then click ok on all open dialogs

 Installation is complete.
 The client application should be up and running.